I'm Drunk, I Love You

-The film, whose title is commonly abbreviated as "IDILY", was released in the Philippines on February 15, 2017.
+A co-production of Tuko Film Productions, Buchi Boy Entertainment, and Artikulo Uno Productions and distributed by Solar Films, the film was released in the Philippines on February 15, 2017.

 Plot

-Carson and Dio have been best friends throughout college.
+Carson and Dio have been best friends throughout their college life at the University of the Philippines Diliman.
 Unbeknownst to Dio, Carson has secretly harbored romantic feelings for him for seven years.
 With their graduation approaching, Dio invites Carson on a spontaneous road trip to La Union.
 They are joined by Carson's close friend Jason Ty, who provides comic relief and moral support to her.

 During the trip, Dio reveals that he has reconciled with his ex-girlfriend, Pathy, dampening Carson's hopes of ever confessing her feelings.
 Despite this, she continues to act as his supportive best friend.
 As they spend time drinking, bonding, and reminiscing about their college years, Carson struggles with whether she should finally reveal her emotions.

 Eventually, Carson tells Dio that she has been in love with him for years.
 Dio, while acknowledging their close friendship, explains that he does not feel the same way, but the two kiss.
 Afterward, the group continues their trip, but the atmosphere between Carson and Dio changes.

 Meanwhile, Jason meets a man through a dating app and later discovers that he is in a relationship.
 The man and his boyfriend invite Jason to a threesome.
 The next morning, Jason decides to stay behind in La Union, while Carson, Dio, and Pathy return to Manila.

 After their graduation, Carson and Dio meet privately.
 They acknowledge the importance of their friendship and reflect on the experiences they have shared.
 Carson, having come to terms with Dio's feelings, chooses to move forward with her life.